SaifRehman/ICP-Airways/README.md

 1. *UID* is ur database username
 2. *PASSWORD* is your database password
+3. *UIDMARIADB* is your mariadb username
+4. *PASSWORDMARIADB* is your mariadb password
+5. *MONGOUSERNAME* is your mongodb username
+6. *MONGOPASSWORD* is your mongodb password
-3. *SECRET* is your unique secret you give for your app for jwt authentication
+7. *SECRET* is your unique secret you give for your app for jwt authentication
-4. *EMAILUSERNAME* is your gmail email username from which email would be sent
+8. *EMAILUSERNAME* is your gmail email username from which email would be sent
-5. *EMAILPASSWORD* is your email password of your gmail email
+9. *EMAILPASSWORD* is your email password of your gmail email
-6. Navigate to ```secrets``` folder in ```configMaps-secrets/secrets```
+10. Navigate to ```secrets``` folder in ```configMaps-secrets/secrets```
-7. Deploy secrets to kubernetes
+11. Deploy secrets to kubernetes, navigate to folder icp-backend/configMaps-secrets-istio-calico/secrets
 ```
 $ kubectl create -f secrets.yml
 ```